Open all

 School community

-With a Deputy Head Pastoral and a head of each section, form teachers and a SEND head, Junior King’s has pastoral care wrapped.
-This – together with pastoral oversight from the boarding heads and a Pastoral Welfare committee that feeds into a traffic light system for pupils – means that nothing is overlooked.
+With a deputy head pastoral and a head of each section, form teachers and a SEND head, Junior King’s has pastoral care wrapped.
+This – together with pastoral oversight from the boarding heads and a pastoral welfare committee that feeds into a traffic light system for pupils – means that nothing is overlooked.
 There is also a school counsellor and nurse on site.
 All children, right up to Year 8, see their form teacher every morning and afternoon (Year 8 pupils also have a personal tutor).
-A new Zen room designed by pupils in the FREDIE group (a rather sweet acronym for Fairness, Respect, Equality, Diversity, Inclusion and Emotional connections) is proving popular, as are the kindness benches in the new Years 3 and 4 playground.
+A new Zen room designed by pupils in the FREDIE group (a rather sweet acronym for Fairness, Respect, Equality, Diversity, Inclusion and Emotional connections) is proving popular, as are the kindness benches in the Year 3 and 4 playground.
+New footpaths and a quiet shelter have also been added, and throughout the school there are more quiet spaces to sit and chat, including in the orchard and junior house area.

 And finally...